Topman-14/topmart-client/README.md

 This means that for this specific scenario, **product data cannot be stored on the client** whether localstorage or indexedDb.
 Thankfully the requirements didn't explicitly state that I should not use a remote DB, so I built an API alongside the Admin dashboard using NextJs.
 The persistence layer is a MongoDB database hosted with mongoDB atlas, my ORM of choice is Prisma.
 I built this NextJS storefront separately so I'd require the minimum env credentials if you were to set up locally.
 Just the public API endpoint and the Paystack test Key.

 ## Live Demo
-You can check out the storefront at [https://topmart.vercel.app](https://topmart.vercel.app) if you would like to manage the products on the live store, check out the admin dashboard at [https://topmart-admin.vercel.app](https://topmart-admin.vercel.app) and sign in with these credentials:
+You can check out the storefront at [https://topmart.vercel.app](https://topmart.vercel.app) . <br /> If you would like to manage the products on the live store, check out the admin dashboard at [https://topmart-admin.vercel.app](https://topmart-admin.vercel.app) and sign in with these credentials:

   - email: topman.portfolio@gmail.com
   - password: #1@Password$